 SECTION 9.
-No person shall hold more than one elective office at any one time, except that the simultaneous holding of two offices from among Treasurer, Tax Collector and Town Clerk will be permitted.
+No person shall hold more than one elective office at any one time.
 The prohibition set forth herein shall not apply to member of a charter commission.
 In addition, charter commission members are eligible to serve on the Finance Committee and Personnel Board.